postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ## Older style of writing Postman tests (deprecated)

 > **This section refers to deprecated script syntax used in older versions of Postman.
-If you are writing scripts now, please use the syntax above.**
+If you are writing scripts now, please use the current syntax described above.**

 The older style of writing Postman tests relies on setting values for the `tests` object.
 You can set a descriptive key for an element in the object and then assert if it's true or false.
-For example, the following will check whether the response body contains the `user_id` string:
+For example, the following will check if the response body contains the `user_id` string:

 ```js
 tests["Body contains user_id"] = responsebody.has("user_id");